FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

                 print(f"{key.replace('_', ' ').title()}:".ljust(17) + f"{int(value):>6} g")

-    def add_new_food(self, food, cal, fat, prot, carb, sug): new_item = {
+    def add_new_food(self, food, cal, fat, prot, carb, sug):
+        """
+        Adds a new food item to the nutrition database.

+        Args:
+            food (str): The name of the new food item. cal (float): The kilocalories in the food item. fat (float): The amount of fat (g). prot (float): The amount of protein (g). carb (float): The amount of carbohydrates (g). sug (float): The amount of sugars (g).

+        Returns:
+            dict: A dictionary containing the nutritional details of the new food item.

+        Modifies:
+            The "nutrition.json" file by adding the new food item.
+        """
+        new_item = {
             food: {
                 "calories": cal,